 Begin brushing coffee onto the book pages.

-Remember to brush coffee onto the front and back pages as well as the sides and spine.
+Remember to brush the coffee onto the front and back pages.
+Also, the sides and spine.

-Once you’ve achieve the color and aged look you want, allow the books to dry completely.
+Once you’ve achieved the color and aged look you want, allow the books to dry completely.

-I let these dry in the sun using a large trash bag as a tarp for several hours and then let the let the books continue dry inside overnight.
+I let these books dry in the sun using a large trash bag as a tarp for several hours.

 After the aged books were dry, I wrapped some of them with ribbon,

-created a new jacket for some and embellished others.
+I also crafted new book jackets for some and embellished others.
 This was really easy to do as well!

-Then paste it directly onto the front and the back of the book bundle using a sponge brush and Mod Podge or your favorite glue.
+Next, paste the scrapbook paper directly onto the front and the back of the book bundle using a sponge brush and Mod Podge or your favorite glue.

-I also used a straight edge to make sure there weren’t any glue bubbles.
+Use a straight edge to make sure there aren’t any glue bubbles.

-Vintage books in our area are getting really hard to find.
+I don’t know about you but vintage books in our area are getting harder and harder to find.